tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. method:: Messenger.ansi_cleardown(self)

    Clears all the output below the current line.
-   This is typically used in conjuction with :meth:`Messenger.ansi_uplines`.
+   This is typically used in conjunction with :meth:`Messenger.ansi_uplines`.

    >>> msg = Messenger("audiotools", None)
    >>> msg.output(u"line 1")